 Oompa Loompa Costume

 A firm favourite in schools all over the world.
-Become an Oompa Loompa for the day from family favourite Charlie and the Chocolate Factory.
+Become an Oompa Loompa for the day from The people you are related to by blood (your mother, father, siblings, grandparents, cousins etc.) or by marriage (husband or wife)…. favourite Charlie and the Chocolate Factory.

 To be an Oompa Loompa you need: